covid19awareness/covid19awareness.github.io/README.md

   - awareness survey
     - statistic plan

+# Research topics:

+What really matters?
+What's the goal?

+-
+# Data collection and obstacles:

+COVID-19 data is everywhere online.
+It is almost impossible (or not necessary?) to go through each single text.
+So how will we collect data in a manageable and sensible way to get what we want to study?
+By topic of theme, by event (e.g., when USA carried out social distancing and lockdown)

   - impact focus group
     - questionnaire:  the most difficult/challenging part; the most enjoyable/happy part; advice for authorities; what will do to better prepare for a pandenmic like this in the future; possiblly about domestic violence?
     - recruitment poster